-Coolidge was clearly positive about material abundance and the virtues that inspired it, yet he was just as quick to remind us of the source of it all.
+Coolidge acknowledged the blessings of material abundance and the virtues that inspired it, yet he was just as quick to remind us of the source of it all.
 “We are a God-fearing people who should set ourselves against evil and strive for righteousness in living, and observing the Golden Rule we should from our abundance help and serve those less fortunately placed,” he continued.
 “We should bow in gratitude to God for His many favors.”

 A year earlier, in his 1924 Thanksgiving address, this was also a primary focus.
 Coolidge pointed the nation’s attention to the source of economic prosperity, and in turn, the imperative to reorient our hearts and hands toward serving our neighbors and, thus, God.
 “An abundant prosperity has overspread the land,” he said.
 “We shall do well to accept all these favors and bounties with a becoming humility, and dedicate them to the service of the righteous cause of the Giver of all good and perfect gifts.
 As the nation has prospered let all the people show that they are worthy to prosper by rededicating America to the service of God and man.”